Frequently Asked Questions

 You say LSPIRG is student-funded, what does that mean?

 It means we are a non-profit funded through a levy on undergrad and graduate student fees.
-This fee is refundable when requested through the Registrars Office.
-This levy was voted into existence through a student referendum vote.
-We use this funding to host events and campaigns, fund students and community initiatives, hire staff, and keep LSPIRG running!
+This levy was voted into existence through a student referendum vote—students wanted there to be a hub for student activism and community engagement!
+Students can opt-out if they do not want to be members.
+We use this funding to host events (like workshops on how to grow your own food, or on sexual pleasure), and campaigns (like our pronoun campaign), fund student and community initiatives, and pay two staff to keep LSPIRG running!

 Who makes the decisions at LSPIRG?